The conveniences of modern life have made us soft, fragile, and weak.

 Thinking is a long-lost art.
 As with any art, thinking requires dedicated and consistent practice.
 This is how you practice thinking:

 Wake up 1 hour earlier than you usually do, take a shower, brew a strong cup of coffee, grab a pen and a blank sheet of paper.
 Headline the paper with a task or problem you need solved.
 Then come up with 10 solutions for the task at hand.
 Put your ideas to paper.
-The first one’s might come out effortlessly, but the last few will take some digging on your part.
+The first few might come out effortlessly, but the last couple will take some digging on your part.
 And this is exactly what this exercise is about.

 Doing this every morning, you’ll notice your mind working at a much higher frequency, and ideas just oozing from your brain.
 Good things come to those willing to think.